Patrick's Day BBQ Contest

 a team, its members and/or guests:

-cook team is responsible jointly and severally for its head cook, its team
+cook team is responsible jointly and separately for its cooks, its team

 Excessive use of alcoholic beverages or public intoxication with a disturbance.